 When it comes to recovering or maintaining the integrity of blonde hair, finding a happy and healthy medium between protein and moisture is the name of the game.
 It’s what I relied on back in 2013, and if you took a peek into my current shower situation, you’d see it’s still my M.O.

 “Alternating between moisture and protein—and not overdosing on either—is the most important thing when it comes to caring for blonde hair no matter how long it’s been since your last appointment or how severe any damage is,” Dueñas explained to me as I sat in her chair.
 “I also personally recommend finding shampoos and conditioners that are free of sulfates, which can eventually strip and dry out the hair.
-The ultimate shampoo ritual will be alternating between a sulfate-free, protein-rich formula and a sulfate-free, moisture-rich formula and not going too long between washes, which can lead to dry, brittle ends.”
+The ultimate shampoo ritual will be alternating between a sulfate-free, protein-rich formula and a sulfate-free, moisture-rich formula.”

 To meet my hydration needs, I’ve been using Verb’s Hydrating Shampoo ($18) and Conditioner ($18) for a few months now, and I can honestly say it’s the best I’ve tried when it comes to delivering the nourishment and hydration my bleached strands crave without the heavily coated, limp feel of so many other shampoos and conditioners.
 I still think Bumble and Bumble’s Creme de Coco ($27) is great if you’re in dire need of moisture (as I was back in 2013), but after using it for a few months and restoring the moisture levels to my strands, it became too intense of a formula for my fine texture.
 This option from Verb is a happy medium and is also paraben- and sulfate-free (which saves your hair in the long run).
 And if you’re willing to make a bit of a splurge, Dueñas also recommends Oribe’s Shampoo for Beautiful Color ($46) for maximum moisture.